Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/01_ConfigureWarehouseGroups.md

 #### Prerequisites

-- A warehouse group has been added, see [Add a warehouse group](#add-a-warehouse-group).
+- A warehouse group has been created, see [Create a warehouse group](#create-a-warehouse-group).
 - The **Externally controlled warehouse group** option has been selected in the *Group type* field.
 - At least one connection has been established in the *Fulfillment* module, see [Create a connection](../../Fulfillment/Integration/01_ManageConnections.md#create-a-connection).